Which AM Law 100 Firms Have The Best Lateral Partner Retention?

 Lateral Partner hires and how many then left the firm within the first 3 years

-Global, AM Law 100, >5 Lateral Partner Hires, Jan 2020 - Dec 2025
+Global, AM Law 100, Firms with >5 lateral Partner hires, hires made between Jan 2020 - Dec 2022

 Note on methodology

-Source: Publicly-available data tracked by Pirical Legal Professionals (PLP)
+Source: Publicly-available data tracked by Pirical Legal Professionals (PLP).

-Timeframe: Jan 2020 - Dec 2025
+Timeframe: Jan 2020 - Dec 2025.

 Data is derived from tracked lateral Partner moves, numbers may be slightly incomplete due to limited public information.
 Exits include Partners that left but didn't lateral to another firm, eg. retired.